engr101staff/engr101matlab/_sources/more_data_structures/main.rst

    State 3

-Arrange the lines of code below such that they would change :code:`v2` from "state 2" to "state 3".
+Arrange the lines of code below such that they would change :code:`v2` from "State 2" to "State 3".
 Some lines contain mistakes or are unnecessary - these lines should not be used.

 .. parsonsprob:: ch19_05_ex_building_03
    :language: cpp